 Alcohol withdrawal can be very tough, more so than from other drugs.
 Surely, anyone who is overindulging in alcohol would benefit from a cessation of drinking.
-For many people, this goal was reached by utilizing the holistic, healthy alcohol recovery program at Narconon drug and alcohol rehabilitation centers around the world.
+For many people, this has been accomplished through the holistic, healthy alcohol recovery program at Narconon drug and alcohol rehabilitation centers around the world.

 In an unkind twist of fate, those who finally take action to overcome their alcoholism can be subjected to severe and life-threatening withdrawal symptoms.
 After very heavy alcohol consumption over a period of time, sudden cessation of drinking can bring on agitation, fever and seizures.
 It can also trigger delirium tremens, a state of severe confusion that can also include hallucinations.
 In the case of heavy use, a person may need a medical detox prior to completing a the nutritional based drug-free withdrawal, as is used in the Narconon program.